 Supply new blood In chronic kidney failure, when there is severe anemia, especially myocardial ischemia or heart failure, nephrologists may supply patients with low-dosage of fresh blood.

-Hot compress therapy At Huaxia Kidney Disease Kidney Hospital, this treatment is highly recommended.
+Hot compress therapy At Tung Shin Tang Kidney Disease Kidney Hospital, this treatment is highly recommended.
 It combines the essence of traditional Chinese medicine and modern technology perfectly.